Druze: Marriage

 The Druze rejection of polygamy, in contrast to Islamic tradition, reflects a significant influence from Christianity on their faith.
 While the Druze cite certain Quranic verses to justify their position, it more closely mirrors the Christian perspective on marriage.
 Additionally, the practice of monasticism by some Druze sheikhs is highly regarded within their community.
-It's not uncommon for a sheikh to request celibacy from his fiancée, and many Druze sheikhs remain unmarried throughout their lives.
+It is not uncommon for a sheikh to request celibacy from his fiancée, and many Druze sheikhs remain unmarried throughout their lives.
 In Druze belief, sex is seen not as an end in itself but as a means of reproduction, with certain sexual forms considered sinful.

 The Druze doctrine does not permit outsiders to convert to their religion, as only one who is born to Druze parents can be considered a Druze.
 Marriage outside the Druze faith is uncommon and strongly discouraged for both males and females.
 If a Druze individual, whether male or female, marries a non-Druze, they may face ostracism and marginalization from their community.
 Since a non-Druze partner cannot convert to the Druze faith, the couple cannot have Druze children, as the Druze faith can only be inherited from two Druze parents at birth.
 Marrying a non-Druze, whether male or female, is viewed as apostasy from the Druze religion.
 The Druze community holds a negative perception of apostates who marry outside the religion.
 Consequently, those who leave the Druze religion due to interfaith marriage are forced to leave their village and are exiled to distant, non-Druze areas.
 This religious and social pressure leads to their isolation and classification as outcasts within their Druze community.